changuniuni/uirp_modeling/README.md

 * Maybe I can apply the differential equation(PDE) to IL-2 diffusion using [DifferentialEquations.jl](https://diffeq.sciml.ai/stable/)

 ## 2022/10/25 weekly meeting
+* Need more research
+  1. Migration pattern of Tcell and Dcell
 * We made some assumptions for model implementation.
   1. Movement pattern of Tcell and Dcell : [random walk(brownian motion)](https://juliadynamics.github.io/Agents.jl/dev/api/)
   2. All Tcell can be activated by all Dcells.